Nicola Ziadeh: Nicola Ziadeh the teacher

 In 1935, in fulfillment of his hopes, Nicolas was selected for a mission to study ancient history at the University of London.
-He spent nearly 4 years in Europe, of which about 6 months were at the University of Munich in Germany.
+He spent nearly four years in Europe, of which about six months were at the Ludwig-Maximilians-Universität München in Germany.
 The university imposed on the student to learn two European languages other than English, so he chose German and old French.
 He obtained a bachelor's degree in 1939.

 Nicola returned to Palestine in the summer of 1939, weeks before the start of World War II.
 During the eight years following his return, he taught ancient history and Arab history at the Arab College in Jerusalem.
 His first book, published in Cairo in 1943, was entitled "Pioneers of the Eastern Arabs in the Middle Ages" (original text: Ruwad Al-sharq Al-Arabi fi al-usur al-wusta).
 In those years, he also tried to transfer some of what he had learned in the West to his students through his lectures and books.

 In 1947, he traveled again to the University of London to prepare for a doctorate.
 His interest had moved from classical history to Islamic history.
 During his stay in England, he wrote a number of articles dealing with various aspects of Arab history.
 Nicola spent two years in London preparing his doctorate on "Syria in the First Mamluk Era".
 In 1950, he presented his thesis and received his doctorate.

-After the occupation of Palestine, Nicolas immigrated to Lebanon, where he joined the staff of the American University in Beirut.
+After the occupation of Palestine, Nicolas immigrated to Lebanon, where he joined the staff of the American University of Beirut.
 He was appointed as an assistant professor, and then a professor in 1958.
 He continued teaching there until 1973.
-At fifty-five years of age, he retired from the American University, and supervised doctoral theses in Arab history at Saint Joseph University in Beirut until 1992.
-He also taught at the University of Jordan in Amman for two years (1976-1978).
+At fifty-five years of age, he retired from the American University of Beirut, and supervised doctoral theses in Arab history at Saint Joseph University of Beirut until 1992.
+He also taught at the University of Jordan in Amman for two years from 1976 until 1978.
 Then he returned to Beirut to work at the Lebanese University as a lecturer and supervisor.